ILDaviz/opencart-snippets-davidev/README.md

 # 🛒Opencart Snippets ➡ VScode by 🔝 [davidev.it](http://www.davidev.it) 🔝
 🐷 This VSCODE extension for OpenCart 🙋‍♀️!
-Collection of snippets for 🛒 OpenCart 🖇!
+Collection of snippets for core 🛒 OpenCart 🖇!
 ## Documentation
 ### PHP help supported snippets:
 - 📁 occ : It creates new Controller class